 German Water Partnership unites voices of international partners

 Berlin, 22 March 2021: On 22nd March the United Nations call for the annual World Water Day.
 Under the motto “Valuing water”, the aim is to draw attention to the vital importance of water for people and how this resource can be protected.
-Since 2008, the German Water Partnership and its 350 members have been working to solve water and wastewater management challenges worldwide.
+Since 2008, the German Water Partnership and its over 300 members have been working to solve water and wastewater management challenges worldwide.
 International partnerships play a crucial role to achieve this.
 Close exchange and the transfer of know-how and sustainable water technologies from Germany, GWP makes a holistic contribution to improving water supply and wastewater disposal in developing and emerging countries.

 The motto of this year’s World Water Day “Valuing water” reflects the need for proper water management.
 This is the only way to achieve the global goals of the United Nations.
 “The aim of German Water Partnership is to find sustainable solutions worldwide to the challenges in the water and wastewater sector.
 This requires networking and international cooperation.
 That is why our international partnerships play a prominent role,” says Julia Braune, Managing Director of German Water Partnership.